Laura following on The whale.

 Follow the trail down from the center of Upper Tier.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Lower Tier:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Lower Tier:

 Featured Route For Lower Tier

 Lil' Abner 5.8 5b 16 VI- 15 HVS 4c